omarabdo997/Udacity-FSND-Final-Project/README.md

 pip install -r requirements.txt
 '''
 5- Go to the 'setup.sh' file and make sure that the enviromental variables CASTING_ASSISTANT_TOKEN, CASTING_DIRECTOR_TOKEN, and EXECUTIVE_PRODUCER_TOKEN have valid tokens (no need to do this withing 24 hours of submitting the project)
-7- Run the following command to create the tables
+6- Run the following commands to obtain the enviromental variables and create the tables
 '''bash
+source setup.sh
 python manage.py db upgrade
 '''
-6- Run the following commands to obtain the enviromental variables and test the server
+7- Run the following command to test the server
 '''bash
-source setup.sh
 python test_app.py
 '''
-7- If all the test cases have passed simply run the following command to start the server
+8- If all the test cases have passed run the following command to start the server
 '''bash
 python app.py
 '''